Simularia/simulariatools/README.md

 #> -----------------------------------------------------------------
 ```

-Concentration data are imported as a `data.frame` with `x`, `y` columns
+Concentration data are imported as a `data.frame` with `x` and `y`
-corresponding to the coordinates of the cell centre and a `z` column for
+columns corresponding to the coordinates of the cell centre and a `z`
-grid values.
+column for grid values.

 ``` r
 str(nox_concentration)